wdawson/okta.github.io/_source/_posts/2018-12-20-build-basic-web-app-with-mvc-angular.md

 The code above will subscribe will assign the data that `ApiService` fetches from server to the `joggingRecords` property.

-You also need to update the template for this component by updating `app.component.html` file:
+You also need to update this component's template (`app.component.html`):

 {% raw %}
 ```html